kokeitor/Custom-Multi-Agent-Recruiter/README.md

     - Run the pipeline

-        Navigate to your local directory project where *app.py* is located using cmd on windows:
+        Navigate to your local project directory where *app.py* is located using cmd on Windows:

         ```sh
         cd your/dir/path